moumitadeyverma/mdeyvermablogs/README.md

 <br>
 •	Run the performance test for the environment (with the same sample data, and the same load) at least three times, to check whether there are significant variations per performance test cycle for the same environment (old, or new)
 <br>
 •	Gather Network stack traces and Process Dumps for given containers during the stress test (And not while manual / user testing).
-Find a way to maximize duration of dumps.Capture [GCdump](https://devblogs.microsoft.com/dotnet/collecting-and-analyzing-memory-dumps/).capture [tcpdump](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/packet-capture-pod-level) from the pod level.
+Find a way to maximize duration of capturing dumps.Capture [GCdump](https://devblogs.microsoft.com/dotnet/collecting-and-analyzing-memory-dumps/), capture [Processdump](https://npmsblog.wordpress.com/how-to-generate-iis-w3wp-process-dump-from-aks-windows-pod/), capture [tcpdump](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/packet-capture-pod-level) from the pod level.
 <br>
 •	Use the monitoring tabs in the Azure portal, also connect to the nodes/pods and collect [logs](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/identify-memory-saturation-aks)
 • If in scope then guide customer to check code base as well.